betterwithranch/betterwithranch.com/source/blog/2016-05-12-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 "parents"."active" = 't'
 ```

-But, besides being verbose, it doesn't reuse the existing `active` scope on the `Parent` class.
+But, besides being a little verbose, it doesn't reuse the existing `active` scope on the `Parent` class.
 What
 happens if the definition of the parent's `active` scope changes?
 How would we know that this code needs to be changed as well?

 `ActiveRecord#merge` to the rescue.
 Using `merge`, you can just merge in the scope from the other class.